skip to Main Content

 Over the years we have taken special pleasure when colleges and Universities bring small groups of students already versed in Balinese performing arts to join the CSI.
 Special group rates can be arranged for groups of four or more.
 The nature of the program easily incorporates musicians and dancers of all levels, including advanced students who wish to refine their skills at the more complicated instruments such as the drum and reyong or dancers wishing to learn more advanced repertoire.

 The program is further enhanced by lecture demonstrations by members of Cudamani; invited lectures by guest speakers; and field trips to cultural sites in our area.
 The program concludes with a final performance with CSI students sharing a program with members of Cudamani.
-After fifteen years of experience Dewa creates a balanced, dynamic and inspiring educational experience that has students returning year after year.
+After seventeen years of experience Dewa Berata creates a balanced, dynamic and inspiring educational experience that has students returning year after year.

 *Note- the dance program will require a minimum enrollment of six students.

 It is worth repeating that students are surrounded by a community of artists- ranging from master teachers of international renown, to the senior members, to the young teenage members of Cudamani.
 Cudamani Summer Institute is a non-commercial program as such students feel they are invited into the Cudamani family of artists as well as their village of Pengosekan.
-International and Indonesian students realize immediately that they are studying in Dewa and Emiko’s own home.
+International and Indonesian students realize immediately that they are studying at the directors own home.
 With children running around, women making offerings within sight, or the home cooked meals at lunch, you understand what life is like in a Balinese family.
 This intimate context provides rewarding cultural and personal insights that go beyond the technique of music and dance.

 Adding to the reward of study is the proximity of the home village of Pengosekan to the vibrant tourist center of Ubud.
 Hotel accommodation are walking distance to Sanggar Cudamani.
 You are in the midst of a wide range options for shopping, evening meals, and tourist performances.
 You will soon realize that Cudamani is near this tourist center but is not of the tourist scene.
 However, for those looking forward to the relaxation, shopping, even massages, you will find all available to enjoy after class hours.
 Plentiful and wide ranging in price, this is a great option for those on a budget.